GPUPeople/GPUMemManSurvey/README.md

 |`realistic_deletion`|`false`|If this is set to `false`, the deletion operation will delete exactly the same edges that where introduced during the insertion opertion.
 Otherwise, random edges will be selected from the graph.|
 |`manageable_memory_mb`|`8192`|The size of the manageable memory given in `MB`|

-The testcase can handle `.mtx` (Matrix Market Format) files which can be downloaded from the [SuiteSparse Collection](https://sparse.tamu.edu/) and will automatically convert each file into a more efficient binary format, which greatly improves load times for multiple runs.
+The testcase can handle `.mtx` (Matrix Market Format) files, which can be downloaded from the [SuiteSparse Collection](https://sparse.tamu.edu/), and will automatically convert each file into a more efficient binary format, which greatly improves load times for multiple runs.

 ### Graph Initialization
 This testcase will test dynamic graph initialization.
 One has to pass a configfile as described above, the list of graphs to test is given at the top of `test_graph_init.py`.